 - My experience: I never used a second-hand book.
 Saving the money is not worth it.
 The book has to invite you to read itself.
 When there are excessive markings and they remind you of failures, the mind never focusses well.

-5. Do not go into the trap of criticising ICAI for checking etc:
+5. Do not go into the trap of criticizing ICAI for checking etc

 - Believe me, it is a waste of time and energy.
 No point worrying about something that you do not control, right?
 Your criticism does not change ICAI today.
 The only way, perhaps, you can change ICAI is by becoming a qualified CA – and for that, you need to clear the exam!